In this video, we’ll be going over how you can make web analytics work for you.

 You’ll learn about how analytics help you track and measure what visitors do on your website, and use that information to help you achieve your business goals.
 Now heres Ian at Artist Guitars to tell us how he put this into practice.

 It’s critical to have some understanding of what your doing.
 Thats the thing with digital you can see which things are working and which things are not working.
 It’s important that you know, this isn’t working, i’ll stop doing it and try something else.
 You could have three of four different offers.
 And you can see which one is working, the people are like awh yeah, if i get this I get a free guitar lesson or if I get this today, I’ll get a free lead or something like that.
 You can find out what the customer really wants really quickly.
-With google adwords you can change the message as often as you want and if you find the message isn’t working you can change it again.
+With Google Ads you can change the message as often as you want and if you find the message isn’t working you can change it again.
 It’s so flexible with what you can do and what you can change.

 Used properly, web analytics can become the foundation of the online portion of your business.
 That’s because analytics can measure the performance of just about any kind of online marketing you use.
 From search to display advertising, social media to email marketing, and everything in between.